-From May to December we sell Broiler Hens (aka Young Meat Chickens) at our store
+From May to December, we sell Broiler Hens (aka Young Meat Chickens) at our store.

-The benfits of our chicken raising methodology:
+The benefits of our chicken-raising methodology:

-Step 1: Organic Soy Free Feed – We start, maintain and finish our meat chickens with an organic, soy-free recipe that we purchase from a certified organic farm run by a great family about an hour drive from here.
-Unlike industrial-organic that might buy their grain from Brazil, we are certain of the quality of our feed and we are keeping the money in the local economy.
-Our grain costs up to 10x more than buying the grain from Brazil.
-However, we think it pays back handsomely.
+Step 1: Organic, Soy-Free Feed – We start, maintain, and finish our meat chickens with an organic, soy-free recipe we purchase from a certified organic farm (run by a great family) located about an hour from Mary’s Land.
+Unlike many industrial-organic farms that may buy their grain from Brazil, we’re certain of the feed quality and its origins.
+Our grain costs up to 10x more than buying the grain from Brazil; however, we think it pays back handsomely.